elzurdo/elzurdo.github.io/autobiography.markdown

 **Elevator pitch to the 100th floor**: To this end I measured the large-scale structure of ensembles of distant galaxies.
 My focus was on a weak signal (1% effect!) which is considered the longest [*standard ruler*](https://en.wikipedia.org/wiki/Standard_ruler){:target="_blank"} known is cosmology at a length of half a billion light years!
 **Claim for fame**: In my [second publication](https://ui.adsabs.harvard.edu/abs/2010ApJ...719.1032K/abstract){:target="_blank"} I pissed off a tenured professor by debunking [his claims](https://ui.adsabs.harvard.edu/abs/2009MNRAS.399.1663G/abstract){:target="_blank"}.
 **Claim for fame II**: I met eight nobel prize winners in physics, six of which attended my lectures.

+As of 2022-09-11 [my NYU site](https://cosmo.nyu.edu/~eak306/){:target="_blank"} is sill available.
+Perhaps one of the best things that I have done is publicise in my [LSS page](https://cosmo.nyu.edu/~eak306/LSS.html){:target="_blank"} all of my results (this was not too common, at the time), which, I suspect, help me boost my citation numbers :-).
+Unfortunately no Jupyer notebooks, because I didn't know python at the time (I followed the astronomers' lead of using [IDL](https://en.wikipedia.org/wiki/IDL_(programming_language)){:target="_blank"} which they used foremost for data processing and everything following.)

 > I still can't believe that someone is paying me to study physics in New York City.